 The Autzen Otter Exhibit is located outdoors and includes both outdoor and indoor viewing areas.
 Recently renovated, the outdoor glass walls provide great viewing for kids and those in wheelchairs to watch the otters.

-Stop by and see what life was like for local homesteaders more than a hundred years ago.
-Mrs. Miller will get your kids to do the chores they may refuse to do at home: digging in the garden, washing the laundry, or cross-cutting firewood.
+Stop by and see what life was like for locals more than a hundred years ago.
+They will get your kids to do the chores they may refuse to do at home: digging in the garden, washing the laundry, or cross-cutting firewood.
 And when they’re finished, they can enjoy playing some frontier games.
 On the weekends during the winter months, stop by and warm up by the stove while listening to tales of yesteryear.